-If you are searching for family law attorneys or lawyers in Scottsdale, Arizona Canterbury Law Group can help!
+If you are searching for family law attorneys or family lawyers in Scottsdale, Arizona Canterbury Law Group can help!

 Canterbury Law Group has handled over 250 divorces and family litigation disputes over the past 5 years alone.

-Canterbury Law Group has significant experience in family law, divorce, child custody, collaborative divorce & mediation, orders of protection, prenuptial agreements, child relocation, father’s rights and mother’s rights, grandparent’s rights, Arizona same sex marriage & divorce, paternity law, restraining orders, decree enforcement, and obtaining spousal maintenance.
+Canterbury Law Group has significant experience in family law, divorce, child custody, collaborative divorce & mediation, orders of protection, prenuptial agreements, child relocation, father’s rights and mother’s rights, grandparent’s rights, Arizona same-sex marriage & divorce, paternity law, restraining orders, decree enforcement, and obtaining spousal maintenance.

 Heading for a divorce?
 Need a Family Lawyer?
 Call Us Today For A Consultation.